-Trademarks are composed of Continental Edison in France and 1001Pneus.
-As they are essential to the identity of the Cnova business and are used and maintained in the normal course of operations, an indefinite useful life is retained for those trademarks.
+Trademark is mostly composed of Continental Edison in France in 2023 (Carya was included until 2022).
+As this brand is essential to the identity of the Cnova business and is used and maintained in the normal course of operations, an indefinite useful life is retained.